keljopap/spotify-playlist-data-visualization-tool/README.md

 # Background

+I wanted a tool to visualize my playlists based on all the quantitative metrics the Spotify API provides for each track.
+Sometimes I start throwing a bunch of songs I like in a playlist without having a good sense of the theme yet, then end up with a group of songs I like individually but they just don't quite flow well together.
+This will use data to validate those feelings and tune your ears to the differences between your favorite songs.

 ## Prerequisites

+This assumes you have Python 3 and Pip installed.

+## Steps to run

 1. Follow the steps [here](https://developer.spotify.com/documentation/web-api/tutorials/getting-started) to create an access token.
-2. Run `cp .env.dist .env`
+2. Create your .env file that Python will automatically look for environment variables in: `cp .env.dist .env`
-3. Set the CLIENT_ID and CLIENT_SECRET values in the .env file
+3. Set the CLIENT_ID and CLIENT_SECRET values generated in step one in the .env file
-4. Run `pip install -r requirements.txt`
+4. Download the necessary libraries with `pip install -r requirements.txt`
+5. Run `python src/main.py`

 ## Feature Ideas